Segue 3

 Segue 3 is extremely faint—its visible absolute magnitude is estimated at −1.2 or even at about 0.0 ± 0.8, which means that the cluster is only 100 to 250 times brighter than the Sun.
-Its small radius—of about 2.1 pc—is typical for the galactic globular clusters.
-The cluster has a slightly flattened shape and shows some evidence of the tidal disruption.
+Its small radius—of about 2.1 pc—is typical for galactic globular clusters.
+The cluster has a slightly flattened shape and shows some evidence of tidal disruption.

 The metallicity of Segue's 3 stars is [Fe/H] ≈ −1.7, which means that they contain 70 times less heavy elements than the Sun.
 These stars are more than 12 billion year old.
 Segue 3 appears to be one of the faintest globular clusters of the Milky Way.